JUGE: An Infrastructure for Benchmarking Java Unit Test Generators: Impact of JUGE

-The \juge infrastructure and the tool competition also helped to push the boundaries of unit test generation by confronting industrial generators to academic ones and showcasing how research can contribute to the industrial practices \cite{Competition2015}.
-But also, selecting various benchmarks from open source systems helped to improve the academic generators by confronting them to new classes under test, thereby increasing the generalisability of the underlying approaches.
+The \juge infrastructure and the tool competition also helped to push the boundaries of unit test generation by confronting industrial generators to academic ones and showcasing how research can contribute to the industrial practices \cite{Competition2015, Competition2021, Competition2022}.
+Also, selecting various benchmarks from open source systems helped to improve the academic generators by confronting them with new classes under test, thereby increasing the generalisability of the underlying approaches.
 For instance, \evosuite has entered the competition multiple times with several algorithms (\textit{whole suite approach} \cite{Fraser2013b}, \mosa \cite{Panichella2015}, \dynamosa \cite{Panichella2018}, \etc) and in 2019, the results of the competition lead to the fix of a major bug \cite{Tool2019EvoSuite}.
+The results of \evosuite have also been recently independently confirmed using \juge by Herlim \etal \cite{Herlim2021}.

 Table \ref{tab:competitions} describes the main characteristics of the different editions of the tool competition.
 Over the years, various tools have entered the competition and evolved.
 Among the different tools, \randoop is used as a baseline, and \evosuite has joined every year since the first edition.
+In 2015, 2021, and 2022, different industrial test case generation tools entered the competition.

 The different editions have also tried different configurations \wrt to the execution of the tools and the time budget allocated for the generation.
 Before 2016, the time budget was left to the participants to decide (marked as - in Table \ref{tab:competitions}).
-Since 2016, the organizers have tried various time budgets, including 10 seconds in 2017 and 2018 and 30 seconds in 2017 and 2021, to assess how the different tools react under a minimal budget.
+Since 2016, the organizers have tried various time budgets to assess how the different tools react under a minimal budget: 10 seconds in 2017 and 2018 and 30 seconds in 2017 and 2021.